-There is nothing wrong with baking frozen hamburger patties in the oven.
+There is nothing wrong with baking frozen burger patties in the oven.
 Although putting frozen hamburger meat in the oven increases the cooking time, it is still a quicker option than properly defrosting the patties first.
-However, there are shortcut defrosting methods that are faster than cooking frozen patties in the oven, if you are pressed for time.
-Regardless of exactly how you prepare your hamburgers, it's important to thoroughly cook the ground beef to kill any bacteria, such as e. coli or salmonella, that cause food-borne illnesses.

 Place the frozen hamburger patties on a lightly greased oven tray.
 Cover the tray loosely with aluminum foil.
 Put the tray in the middle of the center oven rack.